DSA Course

 By the end of this course, students will be able to

-• Implement and trace lists, stacks, queues, maps, sets, trees, heaps, and graphs
+• Implement and trace arrays, strings, lists, stacks, queues, maps, heaps, trees, and graphs

-• Analyze time and space complexity at an AP Computer Science A-to-college bridge level
+• Analyze time and space complexity at an AP Computer Science A-to-college DSA bridge level

-• Explain sorting, searching, recursion, and traversal algorithms
+• Explain sorting, searching, recursion, traversal, greedy, dynamic programming, and backtracking strategies

-• Prepare for college DSA, Advanced Topics in CS, USACO, Codeforces, or LeetCode-style work
+• Prepare for college DSA, Advanced Topics in CS, USACO growth, or technical interview-style problem solving

 Learning Format